Strandgaard96/dotfiles/readme.rst

 Dotfiles
 ========

 My dotfiles.
-Entirely based on `this repo <https://github.com/charnley/dotfiles>`_ , huge shoutout
+Entirely based on `this repo <https://github.com/charnley/dotfiles>`_ with additional modifications and additions.

 Setup
 -----